-Repeat sales are the lifeblood of many businesses, and techniques for keeping customers coming back are well established.
-Your website is easy to navigate, attractive and buying from it is easy.
+Repeat sales online are the lifeblood of many businesses, and techniques for keeping customers coming back are well established.
+Your ecommerce website is easy to navigate, attractive and simple to use.
 But is that enough to maximise your sales?
-Emma Allen finds out how to keep people buying from your website
+Emma Allen finds out how to increase your online sales

 According to the experts, the process of encouraging visitors to make a repeat buy from your website begins before they have even made their first purchase.
 Key deciders for online customers are ease of purchase and quality of service, rather than choice and price.